aehrc/VariantSpark/README.md

 Note: if you installed the data to a non default location the `VS_DATA_DIR` needs to be set accordingly when running the examples

-#### Jupyter notebook example
+#### Databricks notebook examples

-For convenience we have also provided a sample end-to-end variant-spark workflow in a Jupyter notebook.
-This example, using a synthetic phenotype (Hipster-index) can be found in the notebook-examples folder of this repository.
+For convenience we have also provided a sample end-to-end variant-spark workflow in a Databricks (Jupyter-style) notebook for either Spark 1.6 or Spark 2.x.
+The examples, using a synthetic phenotype (Hipster-index) can be found in the `notebook-examples` folder of this repository.

-To use this example:
+To use an example:
-1. Create a free, community [Databricks](https://databricks.com/) account
+1. **Create** a free, community [Databricks](https://databricks.com/) account
-2. Download the `VariantSpark_HipsterIndex.scala` file
+2. **Download** the `VariantSpark_HipsterIndex.scala` or `VariantSpark_HipsterIndex_Spark2.scala` file.
+First notebook is for Spark 1.6, second one is for Spark 2.x
-3. Import the notebook file into your Databricks instance
+3. **Import** the notebook file into your Databricks instance.
+Read the instructions in the notebook on how to import a new library to use the variant-spark library.
-4. Start a cluster (be sure to select the version of Spark and Scala specified in the notebook)
+4. **Start** a cluster (be sure to select the version of Spark and Scala specified in the notebook)
-5. Attach the notebook to the cluster
+5. **Attach** the notebook to the cluster
-6. Run the sample notebook
+6. **Run** the sample notebook